9.1 – Overview

 A stop loss order protects you from an adverse movement in the market after initiating a position.
 Suppose you buy ITC at Rs.262.25 with an expectation that ITC will hit Rs.275 in the near future.
 But instead, what if the price of ITC starts going down?
 We can protect ourselves firstly by defining what would be the worst possible loss you are willing to take.
 For instance, in the example let us assume you don’t want to take a loss beyond Rs.255

 This means you have gone long on ITC at Rs.262.25 and the maximum loss you are willing to take on this trade is Rs.6 (255).
 If the stock price drops down to Rs.255, the stop loss order gets active and hits the exchange and you will be out of the loss making position.
 As long as the price is above 255 the stop loss order will be dormant.

 A stop loss order is a passive order.
 In order to activate it, we need to enter a trigger price.
 A trigger price, usually above the stop loss price acts as a price threshold and only after crossing this price the stop loss order transitions from a passive order to an active order.

 Going with the above example:

 We are long at Rs.261.
 In case the trade goes bad we would want to get rid of the position at Rs.255, therefore 255 is the stop loss price.
 The trigger price is specified so that the stoploss order would transition from passive to active order.
-The trigger price has to be higher than the stop loss price.
-We can set this to Rs.256.
-If the price drops to Rs.256 from 255 the stop loss order gets active.
+The trigger price has to be higher/equal than the stop loss price.
+We can set this to Rs.255 or higher.
+If the price drops below 255 the stop loss order gets active.